THE JOE MERCER STORY

 Moving to Aston Villa in 1958 he suffered a similar fate to that with Sheffield United, being relegated from the top flight in his first year in charge.
 He put a good young side together at Villa Park and they won the inaugural League Cup in 1961 but in 1964 he suffered a stroke and was sacked after recovering.

-Joe took over as England boss at a difficult time with the country having suffered a shock World Cup elimination at the hands of Poland.
+Joe took over as England boss at a difficult time with the country having suffered that shock World Cup elimination at the hands of Poland.
 His choice of players – he gave Keith Weller and Frank Worthington debuts and also included the likes of Stan Bowles – indicated that he wanted to put a smile back on the face of England fans.
 It worked but sadly the reign was temporary with Don Revie taking the helm permanently.

 Mercer suffered from Alzheimer’s during his later life and he passed away in 1990 on his 76th birthday.

 Joe Mercer had to battle through many setbacks during his career.
 But he continually bounced back, and always did so with a smile on his face.
-The record of the man known as ‘Gentlemsn Joe’, as player, captain and manager truly stands the test of time.
+The record of the man known as ‘Gentlemsn Joe’, as player, as captain and as manager truly stands the test of time.